Sexually Transmitted Disease/HIV

 - Discharge from the penis, vagina or rectum

 The Craig County Health Department also performs visual examination, health education and referral services at no charge for the following STD's.

 - Genital Herpes

 No fee is charged for STD services.

-If you have symptoms of an STD or suspect you may have been exposed, please visit the Cherokee County Health Department.
-For further information call 918-456-8826.
+If you have symptoms of an STD or suspect you may have been exposed, please visit the Craig County Health Department.
+For further information please e-mail or call 918-256-7531.